Navigation auf uzh.ch

 Professor and UNESCO Chair at the Hamad Bin Khalifa University; Member of the UN Working Group on Business and Human Rights

-Dr. Damilola S. Olawuyi, SAN is a Professor and UNESCO Chair on Environmental Law and Sustainable Development at the Hamad Bin Khalifa University in Qatar.
+Dr. Damilola S. Olawuyi, SAN, is a professor and UNESCO chair of environmental law and sustainable development at Hamad Bin Khalifa University in Qatar.
 He is also the director of the Institute for Oil, Gas, Energy, Environment and Sustainable Development at the Afe Babalola University, Nigeria.
-He researches and teaches in the fields of natural resources, energy, environment, and business and human rights law, with a focus on Africa and the Middle East.
-He has published and practiced extensively in these areas, and has advised the World Bank, UN agencies, governments, multinational corporations, and civil society organisations on issues related to business and human rights.
-A Senior Advocate of Nigeria (SAN), Dr. Olawuyi is currently an independent expert of the United Nations Working Group on Business and Human Rights.
+He researches and teaches about natural resources, energy, the environment, and business and human rights law, focusing on Africa and the Middle East.
+He has published and practised extensively in these areas.
+He has advised the World Bank, UN agencies, governments, multinational corporations, and civil society organisations on business and human rights issues.
+A Senior Advocate of Nigeria (SAN), Dr. Olawuyi is an independent expert of the United Nations Working Group on Business and Human Rights.

 Ron Popper